MPAS-Dev/compass/docs/design_docs/compass_package.rst

 (``core/configuration/resoltuion/testcase/step``) is too rigid for many applications.
-Finally, COMPASS is not well documented and the documentation that does exist is not very helpful either for new users or for new developers interested in creating new testcases.
+Finally, COMPASS is not well documented and the documentation that does exist is not very helpful either for new users or for new developers interested in creating new test cases.

-The proposed ``compass`` python package should address these challenges with the hope of making the MPAS testcases significantly easier to develop and run.
+The proposed ``compass`` python package should address these challenges with the hope of making the MPAS test cases significantly easier to develop and run.

 Requirements
 ------------

-Requirement: Make testcases easy to understand, modify and create
+Requirement: Make test cases easy to understand, modify and create
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Date last modified: 2020/12/04